thejaxonhill/stableui/README.md

 NEXTAUTH_SECRET=******
 </pre>

-***Do Not forget to configure your allowed redirect uris in your provider to allow, Discord's would be localhost:3000/api/auth/callback/discord***
+***Do Not forget to configure the allowed redirect uris in your provider's developer console.
+Discord's would be localhost:3000/api/auth/callback/discord***

 ### Remove Authentication
 Start by deleting or changing the name of middleware.ts.
 Then change the file [app/auth/[...nextauth]/route.ts](https://github.com/thejaxonhill/stableui/blob/main/app/api/auth/%5B...nextauth%5D/route.ts) to the below code.